goharbor/harbor/docs/harbor-doc-reorg/install_config/installation/configure_https.md

    ```
 1. Generate the CA certificate.

    Adapt the values in the `-subj` option to reflect your organization.
+If you use an FQDN to connect your Harbor host, you must specify it as the common name (`CN`) attribute.

    ```
    openssl req -x509 -new -nodes -sha512 -days 3650 \